-The carrying value of merchandise inventory and materials and supplies inventory in the consolidated statement of financial position amounted to ₱1,469.19 million and ₱1,137.43 million as at December 31, 2022 and 2021, respectively (see Note 9).
+The carrying value of merchandise inventory and materials and supplies inventory in the consolidated statement of financial position amounted to \$\mathbb{P}\$1,469.19 million and \$\mathbb{P}\$1,137.43 million as at December 31, 2022 and 2021, respectively (see Note 9).
 There were no provisions for inventory losses in 2022, 2021 and 2020.

 Estimating Useful Lives of Property and Equipment, Software Costs and Investment Properties.
 The Group estimates the useful lives of property and equipment, software costs and investment properties based on the period over which the assets are expected to be available for use.
 The estimated useful lives of property and equipment, software costs and investment properties are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.
 In addition, estimation of the useful lives of property and equipment, software costs and investment properties are based on collective assessment of industry practice, internal technical evaluation and experience with similar assets.
 It is possible, however, that future results of operations could be materially affected by changes in estimates brought about by changes in the factors mentioned above.
 The amounts and timing of recorded expenses for any period would be affected by changes in these factors and circumstances.
-A reduction in the estimated useful lives of property and equipment, software costs and investment properties are based and circumstances.
+A reduction in the estimated useful lives of property and equipment, software costs and investment properties would increase the recorded general and administrative expenses and decrease noncurrent assets.